 The Oxford Conservation Consortium (OCC) was established in 1990 by four of the colleges of the University of Oxford to provide collection care services for their rare and historic library and archive collections.
 The size and range of OCC’s activities have grown over the years and in 2014 it was registered as a Charitable Incorporated Organisation (Charity number 1158728).
-Today there are 16 member colleges and a staff of seven conservators.
+Today there are 16 member colleges and a staff of six conservators.
 Our specialism is the care of rare book and archive collections and our activities are to repair, preserve, document and make accessible these materials for our members, and to care for their collections within the historic college settings.
-Senior staff of OCC are accredited members of ICON, and play an active part in the conservation profession.
+A number of OCC staff are accredited members of ICON and others also play an active part in the conservation profession.

 OCC Members, all colleges of the University of Oxford are:

-Balliol, Christ Church, Corpus Christi, Exeter, Jesus, Keble, Lincoln, Magdalen, Merton, Oriel, Queen’s, Middle East Centre Archive (St Antony’s), St John’s, Somerville, Trinity, University.
+Balliol, Christ Church, Corpus Christi, Exeter, Jesus, Keble, Lincoln, Magdalen, Merton, Oriel, Queen’s, Middle East Centre Archive (St Antony’s), St John’s, Trinity, University, Worcester.

 Head Conservator Celia Bockmuehl (ACR ICON), Senior Conservators Maria Kalligerou and Nikki Tomkins (ACR ICON), and Conservators Jasdip Singh Dhillon, Jess Hyslop, and Emma Skinner.

 OCC staff regularly produce articles, blog posts, and presentations about their work.
 Please follow the links below for an insight into some of our recent conservation treatments and research, authored by current and past staff of OCC:

 Bookbindings at Keble College – a book conservator’s vade mecum by Jane Eagan, on the Keble College Special Collections website.